ashleylaisure/-intro-to-markdown-lab/TUTORIAL.md

 ![iphone graphic](https://plus.unsplash.com/premium_photo-1721955487786-76802cbf0812?q=80&w=1332&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D)

 # Intro to Media Queries
-**Media queries** make responsive design possible.
-They allow you to apply specific CSS styles contingent on a media type, feature or both.
-Allowing you to change the page while considering the characteristics, such as the screen size or orientation, it will be viewed on.
+**Media queries** enable responsive design by applying specific CSS styles based on the media type.
+This allows you to adjust the appearance of a page according to characteristics like screen size or orientation.

->Utilizing `@media` we can wrap CSS rules that conditionally apply under specific conditions.
+>Utilizing `@media` we can wrap CSS rules that apply under specific conditions.

  Take for example a situation where you want a hotpink background that changes to lightblue when viewed on a mobile device.